SYSTEMIC SYNUCLEIN SAMPLING STUDY (S4)

 The Systemic Synuclein Sampling Study (S4) is an observational clinical study to better understand the progression of Parkinson's disease (PD) by identifying the best biofluids and tissues for measuring the protein alpha-synuclein outside of the brain as a potential biomarker in people with PD.

-S4 will enroll individuals with Parkinson's disease and control volunteers across six clinical sites in the United States and Canada.
+S4 has enrolled individuals with Parkinson's disease and control volunteers across six clinical sites in the United States and Canada.
 The study is sponsored by The Michael J. Fox Foundation.

 Multiple studies have shown differences in alpha-synuclein levels of Parkinson's patients and control volunteers across these biofluids and tissues.
 However, researchers have never before analyzed one individual's alpha-synuclein levels in each of these biospecimens.
 By comprehensively studying intra and interpersonal variability, S4 seeks to determine which biofluids and tissues are most promising as Parkinson's biomarker sites.